AddressAvda Brasilia Esquina Avda España

 Exterior Finish:Light gray Asa Branca Brazilian granite

-The Asunción Paraguay Temple was the first temple build in Paraguay.
+The Asunción Paraguay Temple was the first temple built in Paraguay.

 - Pedro Servin Fabio, "Rains cool Paraguay temple groundbreaking," Church News 17 Feb.
 2001: 3.